-Tim Buckley, MSc, RR, FAARC (Tim.firstname.lastname@example.org) is currently the Director of Respiratory Care, Sleep Disorder Center and Neurodiagnostics for United Hospital System in Kenosha, Wisconsin.
-Amazingly, Tim graduated from his RT program 40 years ago this past June.
+Tim Buckley, MSc, RR, FAARC (Tim.email@example.com) is Director of Respiratory Care, Sleep Disorder Center and Neurodiagnostics for United Hospital System in Kenosha, Wisconsin.
+Amazingly (his word!), Tim graduated from his RT program more than 40 years ago.
 Since that time he has worked in a variety of settings, including: pediatric critical care, home care, acute care, management and most recently in value-based care initiatives.
 He has worked both in industry for a Fortune 35 company as well as various hospital systems.

 What is the biggest challenge you face in improving the lives of people with COPD?

 The biggest challenge that we all continue to face is the lack of diagnosis and early recognition of COPD.
 When you review the chart of a patient with symptoms, there is often no clear diagnosis of COPD; acute exacerbations are also often managed by just treating the symptoms.
 Early recognition and diagnosis are particularly important in the current healthcare environment.
 The value-based initiatives that drive programs and payments are evidenced based and outcomes oriented.
 We can achieve extraordinary outcomes, but only if we know what we are trying to achieve.